MystPi/argonaut-lang/README.md

 The Argonaut Programming Language

 Argonaut is my first programming language, made with the **ply** python library.
-Since it's my first language, it's *very* bad and should not be looked at let alone used. 🤣
+Since it's my first language, it's *very* bad and should not be looked at let alone used. 🤣 It has no scoping and terrible error catching.
+Enjoy!

 ## Here's the documentation anyway:
 <br>